Ruaghain/dev-setup/nvim/README.md

 ## Todo's
-1. The ability to connect to a database and run sql.
-2. The ability to have scratch files in a project
+1. The ability to have scratch files in a project
-3. The ability to debug (java, python, typescript, react etc)
+2. The ability to debug (java, python, typescript, react etc)
-4. The ability to format my code.
+3. The ability to format my code.

 ## Prerequisites